AsmaAdan/pig-dice-game/README.md

 *The program shows the user the score they get for each roll of the dice they make in the game.

-*The program alerts when their dice rolls on number 1.
+*The program alerts the user when their dice rolls on number 1.
 This will help them know that they can't roll the dice until the alternate player takes their round.

 *The program does not allow the same user to repeat their turn before the other player has their turn